gizatechxyz/orion/README.md

 In this repository you can find the new ONNX Runtime built using [Cairo](https://www.cairo-lang.org/).
 The purpose of this repository is to provide the runtime implementation for verfiable ML model inferences using STARKs.

-## Contributing
+## Getting Started

 New contributors are welcome to implement new ONNX Operators in Cairo 1.0!
-To see the full list of operators available click [here](https://github.com/onnx/onnx/blob/main/docs/Operators.md).

-More information in the [contributors guidelines](https://github.com/franalgaba/onnx-cairo/blob/main/CONTRIBUTING.md).
+To learn about ONNX Cairo Runtime, how to develop and make a contribution, please check our docs.